VictorCarri/Malayalam-Programs/pluralisation/mpp/protocol.md

 	MPP/1.0 202 Plural Form\r\n{plural form}\r\n\r\n

 or

 	MPP/1.0 203 Singular Form\r\n{singular form}\r\n\r\n

-If {noun} contains invalid Malayalam code points, the response:

-	MPP/1.0 405 Invalid Malayalam Codepoints in Input

-will be returned.
+or

+	MPP/1.0 204 No Plural Form\r\n\r\n
+		Used when the singular Malayalam noun given in a FOF request has no plural

+or

+	MPP/1.0 205 No Singular Form
+		Used when the plural Malayalam noun given in a FOF request has no singular

 Misc Errors
 ------------
-MTP/1.0 400 Bad Request
+MPP/1.0 400 Bad Request
 	- Reply used when a request is malformed in general

-MTP/1.0 401 Bad Major #
+MPP/1.0 401 Bad Major #
 	- Reply used when the server doesn't recognize the major # of the procotol in the request

-MTP/1.0 402 Bad Minor #
+MPP/1.0 402 Bad Minor #
 	- Reply used when the server doesn't recognize the minor # of the procotol in the request

-MTP/1.0 403 Bad Patch #
+MPP/1.0 403 Bad Patch #
 	- Reply used when the server doesn't recognize the patch # of the procotol in the request

-MTP/1.0 404 Unknown Verb
+MPP/1.0 404 Unknown Verb
 	- Used when the server doesn't recognise the verb which a request included

-MTP/1.0 405 Malformed UTF-8 Input
+MPP/1.0 405 Malformed UTF-8 Input
 	- Used when the Malayalam noun isn't a valid UTF-8 string

-MTP/1.0 406 No Plural Form
-	- Used when the singular Malayalam noun given in a FOF request has no plural

-MTP/1.0 407 No Singular Form
-	- Used when the plural Malayalam noun given in a FOF request has no singular

-MTP/1.0 500 Internal Server Error
+MPP/1.0 500 Internal Server Error
 	- Used when some sort of error occurs while handling a request

-MTP/1.0 501 Not Implemented
+MPP/1.0 501 Not Implemented

-MTP/1.0 502 Service Unavailable
+MPP/1.0 502 Service Unavailable

 Blahblah